 Let me be a father who extends the blessings of God to the lives of his children.

-Let me be a father who will always stands by his family and demonstrates his faith through the highs and the lows, the mountaintops and the valleys.
+Let me be a father who will always stand by his family and demonstrate his faith through the highs and the lows, the mountaintops and the valleys.

 Let me be a father who passes along the rich heritage of faith was given to me by the faith of my father.